All Of Pete Davidson's Girlfriends In Chronological Order

 — E!
 News (@enews) July 3, 2021

 In another surprising twist in his love life, Pete Davidson ventured into a romance with Bridgerton star Phoebe Dynevor.
 Their love story blossomed in April 2021, but by August of the same year, they had decided to part ways.
-The geographical distance between them, with Dynevor residing in the UK and Davidson in NYC, is believed to have been a significant factor in their separation.
-Despite the brief duration of their relationship, the couple made their first public appearance together at the Wimbledon competition, leaving fans intrigued by this fresh union.
+The geographical distance between them, with Dynevor residing in the UK and Davidson in New York City, is believed to have been a significant factor in their separation.
+Despite the brief duration of their relationship, the couple did make headlines with their first public appearance together at the 2021 Wimbledon Open.

 Kim Kardashian: (November 2021 – August 2022)